2017 Washington's 45th state senate district special election: Fundraising

 The election generated national interest due to its potential to determine control of the state government.
 During the primary campaign, a total $3 million in campaign contributions were reported for the Democratic and Republican candidates.
 By the end of the general campaign in November, a total of $9 million had been spent in the race, making it the costliest ever for a Washington state legislative election.
 A total of $4.2 million was raised by Democrats for Dhingra, and $4.8 million by Republicans for Englund.
 Negative campaign ads cost $1.8 million for Democratic supporters and $2.5 million for Republican supporters.

 Advertising

 The national prominence and fundraising for the election brought an unusually large number of attack ads and amount of advertising to the Eastside.
-Several ads from both campaigns were criticized for misleading the public on the candidate's past histories and political positions.
+Several ads from both campaigns were criticized for misleading the public on the candidate's histories and past political positions.
 The Republican campaign, without authorization from Englund, produced a series of spoof advertisements that painted Dhingra supporters as stereotypical "Seattle liberals".